estuarine/CSV_to_JSON/README.md

                                             sepchar    => 'comma',
                                            );

+The 'outputfile' and 'sepchar' parameters are optional.
+If you omit 'outputfile,' the method will convert and return the data but won't write it to a file.
+If you omit 'sepchar,' it will assume that the inputfile is comma-separated.
+The 'inputfile' parameter is mandatory; if you omit it, a fatal error will result.

-In this case, the simplest way of converting the file would be to call the class's "convert" method with no additional options, like so:
+In this example, the simplest way of converting the file would be to call the class's "convert" method with no additional options, like so:

+	my $json_data = $converter->convert;

+If you don't plan to do anything with the data in the script and just want to save it to a file, you can do it this way:

 	$converter->convert;

-On the other hand, you could choose to pass all the options when invoking the convert method instead of when creating the object.
+You can also pass all the parameter options when invoking the convert method instead of when creating the object.
 That would look like this:

 	my $converter = CSV_to_JSON_class->new;